Youth Literacy

 In the summer of 2021, the Youth Literacy Program partnered with Youth Transformed for Life and the Christine W. Avery Learning Center to create the Igniting Superhero Readers Summer Camp, an eight-week program working with elementary-age students in the Asheville area.
 Igniting Superhero Readers Summer Camp emphasizes recruiting youth of color for paid internships to serve as tutors.
 Recent research documents that students of color taught by those who share their identities and cultural backgrounds benefit academically and emotionally (source: Teach for America, June 2019).
 The interns receive training in phonics-based instruction to work with the students daily to build literacy skills and a love for reading!

 In addition, the Igniting Superhero Readers internship will continue throughout the school year, thanks to a grant from the City of Asheville.
-The interns will provide 1:1 reading tutoring to the children participating in the after-school programs at Youth Transformed for Life and Christine W. Avery Learning Center after-school programs.
+The interns will provide 1:1 reading tutoring to the children participating in the after-school programs at Youth Transformed for Life, Christine W. Avery Learning Center and YMCA after-school programs.

 Instructional Tools